kubash/kubash/README.md

 There are also alternative methods available for the steps, for coreos there is an alternative builder that merely downloads the official images.
 And initializing directly with kubeadm can be alternatively done through ansible and either the openshift or kubespray methods.
 Other provisioning beyond KVM/qemu is also being looked at, suggestions welcome in the issues.

+### Provisioners

+KVM/qemu is used first and foremost because it is standard and built into Linux itself.
+I intend to add virtualbox, vmware, etc builders and provisioners in the future.

+### Builders

+Right now you can build these OSs as your base image:

+1. Ubuntu
+1. Debian
+1. Centos
+1. CoreOS

+Packer will build ubuntu, debian, and centos.
+And there is also a basic downloader for the CoreOS images.

+### Initializers

+Although this script can just utilize ssh to run the kubeadm commands directly on the VMs, you can optionally use kubespray or openshifts ansible playbooks instead, I have had various issues with both and that's why i wrote this script so I can choose amongst a few different methods in my regular daily builds (I'm the sort of guy who likes to spin up clusters while sipping my morning coffee).

 ### Oneliner

 Install with one easy line